Short-term incoming (occasional) students

 - Committed to taking the full academic course load at Surrey, which will be credited as part of your degree at your home institution (equivalent to 30 ECTS credits - generally 4 modules - per semester)

-- A minimum cumulative GPA (Grade Point Average) of 3.0 in the 4-point system, 5.0 in the 7-point system or the equivalent
+- A minimum cumulative GPA (Grade Point Average) of 3.0 in the 4-point system, 5.0 in the 7-point system, or the equivalent

 As an occasional student, you are responsible for paying for your tuition fees, accommodation and other living expenses whilst at the University of Surrey.
-Fees reflect your module choices and resultant faculty at Surrey and your country of domicile (EU or Overseas).

-Please note fees quoted are for the full year – fees will be halved if studying for one semester only.
+Please note, fees quoted are for the full year – fees will be halved if studying for one semester only.

 The application process consists of three stages: